kunstmusik/pink/README.md

 For more information, please see the [Documentation](doc/intro.md).

+## Installation

+At the moment, installation requires cloning this repostory and installing it using 'lein install'.
+(This instruction will be updated when a stable release is made available.)

 ## Mailing List

 For questions, please consider joining the Pink Users mailing list [here](https://groups.google.com/forum/?hl=en#!forum/pink-users).

+## Examples

+Examples for using Pink are available in the [music-examples](http://github.com/kunstmusik/music-examples) project.

 ## YourKit